 Iskiev shares, “You have to collect data consistently and accurately over a meaningful period of time for it to be useful.
 A week may not be enough time to measure the increase in brand awareness you got from your latest influencer marketing campaign, but you can gain meaningful insights from analyzing weekly follower/subscriber growth on your social accounts and tying it to your influencer marketing efforts.”
 Once you’ve successfully collected data, it’s equally important to store, maintain, and integrate it.

 A commitment to data architecture and governance.

 Without data architecture, it’s easy for data to get lost or wholly disregarded by mistake.
 According to Duggan-Herd, “A data architecture…documents how your data is managed and flows from initial collection to ingestion, storage, analysis, and consumption.”
 Data governance is also crucial as this ensures the data your organization uses is both secure and reliable.

 Key Questions to Answer in Your Data Strategy

 A successful strategy streamlines the process of data collection, maintenance, and use.
 Plus, you can rest assured that your operations are taking care of your data, so it’s reliable and secure.

 Yes, crafting a data strategy framework (and enacting it) is a bit of a lift, but it will simplify everything.
 Plus, your business will make the most of its resources and can even save money in the long run.
 Regardless of your industry or your business size, it’s worth the effort to develop a data strategy.
 Answering these key questions will help set you up for success.

 1. Which data is valuable to your organization?

-A data strategy starts by identifying the data that is useful for your organization.
-This determines what's worth collecting in your lead generation forms and other data collection channels.
+Begin by identifying which data points are helpful for your organization.
+Once you do, you can determine what’s worth collecting in your lead generation forms and other channels you use to garner information.

 - Lead data